 No, the treatment is very comfortable and requires no incisions.
 Most patients handle this procedure very well.

 If you’re tired of dealing with spider veins or varicose veins, then set up a consultation with one of our expert providers.
-To schedule your appointment, simply call a California Skin Institute practice near you or use the online scheduling portal now!
+To schedule your appointment, simply call a California Skin Institute practice near you!

 References: 1.
 Endovenous Ablation of Saphenofemoral Insufficiency: Analysis of 100 Patients Using RF Closure Fast Technique.
 Atul Kapoor, Aprajita Kapoor, and Goldaa Mahajan